This is the U.S. Navy’s MQ-8C Fire Scout. It’s an unmanned drone, intended to provide recon and offense for ships at sea.

 Despite the book's presence on the shelves of generations of product and engineering managers, this trap - the figurative tar pit from the cover - is still easy to fall into.
 Some of us at Hex have been snared in the past.
 It's exactly what happened to me with a failed re-write a few years ago.

-We hated our legacy backend layer, had big ideas for a new one, and were so excited for everything we could build on top of it.
-Our team had a vision, and to us that meant diving straight into the new thing, guns blazing.
+We hated our legacy backend, had big ideas for a new one, and were excited for everything we could build on top of it.
+Our team had a vision, and dove straight into the new thing, guns blazing.
 Anything less would have felt like a compromise.

-The first couple months of development went great: lots of progress, the new system performed great in isolation, and we were already developing new frontend features to take advantage of it.
+In our minds, we were making lots of progress: the new system performed great in isolation, and we were already developing new frontend features to take advantage of it.

 In reality, we were speeding toward a brick wall.
-Our plan required a big bang cut-over between the old and new backends, and we kept finding new gaps that we needed to make the transition 100%.
+Our plan required a big bang cut-over between the old and new backends, but for weeks we kept finding gaps that we needed to fill to make the transition 100%.
 We were so close, but after months of grinding we had to pull the plug because it just wasn't going to work.

 The WAFL (Well-Architected, Functionally Limited) approach from CircleCI could also be a helpful framework, especially for frontend redesigns where an in situ, piece-by-piece system replacement might not be feasible.

-Shopify's recent post on their big storefront re-write serves as an excellent example of incrementalism:
+Shopify's post on their big storefront re-write serves as an excellent example of incrementalism: